Amazon VPC: Designing Isolated Network Architectures on AWS

 --tag-specifications 'ResourceType=route-table,Tags=[{Key=Name,Value=public-rt}]'

-# Add route to Route Table
+Add a route to a Route Table

 aws ec2 create-route \